lazywithclass/project-lamp/CONTRIBUTING.md

 Every editor requires an `ID`, which is translated into an HTML identifier.
 All other code should be written in an appropriate text-editor to respect proper code indentation, then copy-pasted into the appropriate expression (i.e., either `HIDDEN_HERE` or `CODE_HERE`).

-Some **IMPORTANT** notes:

 * The first line of every code snippet must *immediately* proceed the `#` symbol.
 This is the proper place to paste code snippets.
 * The last line of every code snippet must be *immediately* proceeded by the closing `%}` symbol.

 This is to avoid adding newlines and extra whitespace before and after editor code.
+If you find any of these conventions for editors annoying, feel free to edit the Ruby code in `website/_plugins`.

 ## Jekyll
 This project is built using Jekyll.
 If you would like to see local edits live, install Jekyll, then after forking this repo, navigate to the `website` folder, then run `jekyll build`.